sheeshkebab/blog-data/Vault.md

 $ sudo systemctl reload sshd
 ```

-lets add a user for later
+Now, lets add a user to the system for later testing, this user may already exist locally or in a directory.
+Im using richard locally for now.
 ```
 $ sudo useradd richard
 ```

-#### Add Roles to vault
+## Add Roles to vault

 Roles in Vault are created by writing data to special paths.
 Roles provide a fine-grained interface for constraining the details that go into a signed client certificate.
-For example, one could have a role that allows SSH access as the root user to non-prod IP ranges and another
-role to SSH as root to production.
+For example, one could have a role that allows SSH access as the root user to non-prod IP ranges and another role to SSH as root to production.

-lets create a role
+#Create the role
 ```
 $ cat > regular-user-role.hcl <<EOF
 {